amit02-ux/Thrifty-Tracker/Readme.md

 ## Usage

 1. **Sign Up/Login**: Users can create an account or log in with an existing account.
-2. **Book Appointments**: Patients can browse available doctors, view their profiles, and book appointments.
+2. **Add transaction**:User can add the transaction.
-3. **Manage Profiles**: Doctors can update their profiles with relevant information.
+3. **Manage transaction**: user can update their transaction with relevant information.
-4. **Admin Actions**: Admin users can approve or reject doctor registrations.

 ## Contributing

-We welcome contributions to Healthvider.
+We welcome contributions to Thrifty-Tracker.
 If you'd like to contribute, please fork the repository and create a pull request with your changes.

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature`)